Have you ever wanted to get paid to hang out and explore National Parks? You can!

 Glacier National Park is arguably one of the most beautiful National Parks in the US.
 Working as a retail associate at Glacier pays decent and comes with housing… but the best part about this job is the ability to literally live in Glacier National Park!

-Best of all, the park isn’t as insanely crowded at Yosemite or Yellowstone.
+Best of all, the park isn’t as insanely crowded as Yosemite or Yellowstone.

 3. Whitewater Raft Guide near Sequoia NP

-This job isn’t located inside of a National Park, but it’s close proximity to the Sequoia and Kings Canyon parks can’t be beat.
+This job isn’t located inside of a National Park, but its close proximity to the Sequoia and Kings Canyon parks can’t be beaten.

-Not only will you have an awesome job in a great location, you’ll walk away with a valuable skill you can use to get work in other whitewater destinations.
+Not only will you have a superb job in a great location, but you’ll walk away with a valuable skill you can use to get work in other whitewater destinations.

 4. Off-Road Jeep Tour Guide in Capitol Reef